meteorshowers/X-StereoLab/README.md

 ### StereoNet: Guided Hierarchical Refinement for Real-Time Edge-Aware Depth prediction model in pytorch.
 ECCV2018

 ### my model result
-the following are the side outputs and the prediction example
+Now, my model's speed can achieve 30FPS to 60 FPS on 540*960 img with the best result of 2.16 EPE_all on sceneflow dataset by end-to-end training. the following are the side outputs and the prediction example
 ![train example](https://github.com/meteorshowers/StereoNet/blob/master/doc/iter-21200.jpg)